-Pursuing a career as a social worker is an excellent option.
-The field of social work is growing with a projected 16 percent growth in employment between 2016 and 2026, according to the Bureau of Labor Statistics (BLS).
-In contrast, the BLS reported the average growth rate for all occupations at seven percent.
+Pursuing a career as a social worker is an excellent option and is a high-need profession.
+The field of social work is growing with a projected 9% growth in employment between 2021 and 2031, according to the Bureau of Labor Statistics (BLS).
+This is much faster than the average for all occupations in the United States.

-The median annual wage for social workers was $47,980 in May 2017, which is higher than the national median annual wage of $37,690 for all workers.
+The BLS also reports that the median annual wage for social workers was $50,390 in 2021.
+This is higher than the national median annual wage of $41,950 for all workers.

-“Although some social workers only need a bachelor’s degree in social work”, according to the BLS, “clinical social workers must have a master’s degree and two years of post master’s experience in a supervised clinical setting.
-Clinical social workers must also be licensed in the state in which they practice.”
+In a sparse number of states and workplace settings, social workers only need a bachelor's degree in social work.
+However, to be approved to be a clinical social worker, you must complete a master's degree and two years of post-master's experience in a supervised clinical setting.

 Hefty student loan debt leads to serious decisions about how to pay off your loans.
-Student loan forgiveness is an option for social workers and making the right choices can lessen stress and even mean the possibility of saving thousands of dollars.
+Making the right choices can lessen stress and even mean the possibility of saving thousands of dollars.
+Fortunately, student loan forgiveness for social workers is a viable option.

 If you’re a social worker struggling to make your student loan payments, there is good news for you.
 You might be eligible for student loan forgiveness and assistance through several programs.